17 Sights in Trieste, Italy (with Map and Images)

-Here you can book tickets, guided tours and other activities in Trieste:
+Book tickets, guided tours and activities in Trieste.

 4. Basilica di San Silvestro

-The Basilica of Christ the Saviour, also known by the ancient name of Basilica of San Silvestro, is a religious building located in Trieste, Italy.
-The Romanesque basilica of the eleventh century is the oldest sacred building preserved in the city after the early Christian basilica and since 1785 it has been owned by the Swiss Community, which in 1927 entered into an agreement with the Waldensian community for the joint use of the building by both evangelical Reformed churches.
+The basilica of the Christ Salvatore, also known with the ancient name of Basilica of San Silvestro, is a religious building located in Trieste.
+The Romanesque basilica of the 11th century is the oldest sacred building preserved in the city after the early Christian basilica and since 1785 it has been owned by the Evangelical community reformed of Swiss confession, which in 1927 had entered into an agreement with the Valdese community for use Joint of the building from both the evangelical reformed churches, which remained in force until 2020.

 5. Museo del Risorgimento e sacrario di Oberdan

-The Museum of the Risorgimento and shrine of Oberdan is an exhibition space located in Trieste that is dedicated to the Risorgimento.
-His exhibitions cover a period of time ranging from the riots of 1848 to the First World War, with particular attention to relics related to Venice-Giulia.
-The architectural complex also includes a shrine dedicated to Guglielmo Oberdan, patriot and exponent of Italian irredentism executed in 1882 by the Austro-Hungarian authorities.
+The Museum of the Risorgimento and Memorial of Oberdan is an exhibition space located in Trieste that is dedicated to the Risorgimento.
+Its exhibitions cover a time span ranging from the uprisings of 1848 to the First World War, with particular attention to relics related to Venice-Giulia.
+The architectural complex also includes a memorial dedicated to Guglielmo Oberdan, a patriot and exponent of Italian irredentism executed in 1882 by the Austro-Hungarian authorities.

 Wikipedia: Museo del Risorgimento e sacrario di Oberdan (IT), Website